michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/lectureNotes.md

 		each student will present 2-3 minutes,
 		with an additional 2-3 minutes of questions for the entire audience.
-		If there are no questions from the public audience, I encourage some of us from the class to either ask questions or comments on interesting aspects of the project that could be elaborated on
+		If there are no questions from the public audience, I encourage some of us from the class to either ask questions or make comments on interesting aspects of the project that the presenter might elaborate on
 - Showcase Overview
 	- The virtual Jacobs Design Showcase will be hosted on a [central Jacobs site](https://jacobsinstitute.berkeley.edu/news/jacobs-spring-design-showcase/)